akashdeep-singh-multani/ConsultPatient/README.md

 - **React** for the modern front-end architecture.
 - **Vite** for fast and optimized builds.
 - **TypeScript** for static typing and enhanced developer experience.

+---

+Explanation of Approach
+In this project, I followed a modular approach to component design by creating reusable components for different parts of the application, such as dashboard cards, tabs, and buttons.
+These components were designed to handle specific tasks (like rendering patient data, handling actions, and interacting with APIs) while ensuring ease of maintenance.

+The app is built with React, TypeScript, and Bootstrap, which allows for clean and scalable architecture while ensuring responsive design.
+Additionally, I integrated Jest and React Testing Library to create test cases for key components to ensure stability and quality of the application.

+Assumptions Made
+The project uses a mockData.json file to provide data when needed instead of fetching data from an API.
+This was done to simplify development and testing without requiring a backend server.
+The necessary configuration for tools like Husky, ESLint, and Prettier was already set up to ensure consistent code formatting and quality across the project.
+A basic understanding of React, TypeScript, and modern web development practices was assumed for contributors to the project.